Center for Talented Youth: 2011–2021

-2022 Partial Collapse
+2022 partial collapse

 In 2022, about one-third of CTY's summer sessions were canceled at the last minute—when some students were reportedly already en route to the CTY sites—due to a lack of staffing and staff background checks not clearing in time.
 Subsequently, Johns Hopkins provost Sunil Kumar removed executive director Virginia Roach and replaced her with Stephen Gange, a professor and executive vice provost for academic affairs.
-Kumar also promised an investigation into the incident, described by the Washington Post as a "partial collapse."
+Kumar also promised an investigation into the incident, described by the Washington Post as a "partial collapse".
 An open letter from CTY staff to the community described several organizational reasons for the lack of staffing, including the program's failure to obtain state-mandated security clearances for staff, inadequate COVID testing and monitoring policies, and a stated plan to dismiss without pay any staff who contracted COVID.
 Affected students found an outlet for their outrage on Facebook, where they called CTY the "Fyre Festival of Nerd Camps".

-Amy Shelton, PhD, became executive director of CTY in October 2022.
-For summer 2024, CTY is offering 11 program sites, all in the United States.
+Amy Shelton became executive director of CTY in October 2022.